fisnik-x/account-chooser/README.md

 # Account Chooser

 ## Motivation
-For many years, I have had the idea of implementing a functionality, that normally was available on more modern operating systems.
 A sign in **account chooser** functionality which would list most recently used accounts, and allow to sign in with *ease*.

-Eventually, this functionality came to the web, with Google being the first platform to introduce this.
-Inspired by this, I decided to showcase and deconstruct both Google's and Facebook's account chooser functionality.
-By implementing similar functionality with PHP and jQuery.
+Among many big tech platforms Google was the first platform to introduce a feature like this.
+Inspired by this, this repository tries to implement a similar feature that both Google and Facebook have.
+The implementation is done in PHP and JavaScript.

 ## Account Chooser Feature
 1. You fillout the fields, lets say, hypothetically speaking, that Elon Musk would sign in and he checks the **Remember me** checkbox.